ashtenhamilton/ibkrAPI/README.md

 - Utilizes the ibkrAPI to interact with the Interactive Brokers platform.
 - Employs threading to handle multiple requests concurrently.
 - Uses a semaphore to limit the number of simultaneous API requests.
-- Implements a custom await mechanism to ensure all data is fetched before proceeding.
+- Implements a custom await mechanism to ensure all requested data is received before proceeding.